 So, they ended up starting another blog with the self-hosted version.
 (As if starting one blog wasn’t enough already.)

-At the end of the day, blogging is just like any other business.
+At the end of the day, starting a blog is just like starting any other business.
 It requires time, dedication, determination, and some initial investment to get things going.

 WordPress.org vs WordPress.com: Quick recap